AlejoM1908/showcase/content/docs/Workshops/terrain_generation/mach_bands.md

 ## Code explanation

-Here you'll have the step by steo of the most important parts of the code development
+Here you'll have the step by step of the most important parts of the code development

 {{< details "Code">}}
 {{< \tabs >}}